 October 2015: The state attorney general, Matt Denn, announced his support for legislation eliminating the mandatory minimum life sentence that applies to the state’s three-strikes law.
 FAMM will continue to monitor support of this reform.

-A decade after its first reforms, Delaware enacted a new law on April 20, 2011 that eliminated mandatory minimum sentences for some first-time drug offenders and reduced minimum prison sentences for drug felonies.
-The new law also reduced the size of drug-free school zones law from 1,000 feet to 300 feet, to restore the original intent of the law.
+April 2011: A decade after its first reforms, Delaware enacted a law that eliminated mandatory minimum sentences for some first-time drug offenders and reduced minimum prison sentences for drug felonies.
+The law also reduced the size of drug-free school zones law from 1,000 feet to 300 feet, to restore the original intent of the law.

 You can do several things to work toward reforming your state’s sentencing laws – go to our get involved page to find out how.

 (Washington Post) — Gov. Jack Markell is set to sign legislation eliminating mandatory life sentences for habitual offenders and distinguishing between violent felonies and nonviolent felonies when sentencing habitual criminals.
 The legislation cleared the House on a 29-to-11 vote Tuesday after earlier passing the Senate.
 Under the measure, a person would be declared a habitual… Read more »

 Damian Giletto/The News Journal (The News Journal) — Delaware Attorney General Matt Denn is calling for a series of reforms to be more “just and fair” toward some nonviolent and repeat offenders, and close loopholes in the state’s gun crime laws.
 The proposals will include ideas on investing in law enforcement and drug treatment, changing… Read more »

 July 8, 2014